skostyhin/BoltFood/README.md

-In my solutions I use clear Apex without any framework.
+In my solutions I use clear Apex without any framework to show my vision without ready-made third-party tools.

 # Implement Salesforce Triggers for Expense Management